Cispus River

+History

+Indigenous residents on the Cispus River were known as the cispaclama.
+The river was the location of a site known to the Upper Cowlitz tribe as "Yuyutla".
+Translated as "person who shouts", the location was used by various other Native American groups in the region for thousands of years.
+Archeological studies started in the late 20th century provided evidence of tool building and hunting at the site which is thought to be located near Randle on a trail leading from a nearby campground.
+Research also included the find of a long-serving communal shelter and work site at Layser Cave.

+German settlers in the mid-1800s founded the homestead community of Rhine, named after the river in Germany, which was located on the river near Cowlitz Falls.
+The community, which became a ghost town, renamed itself to Cispus.
+The name is from a mythical Upper Cowlitz warrior.

+Course

-Its main stem begins in Lewis County in a high, glacial valley to the north of Snowgrass Flats in the Goat Rocks Wilderness, located on the Gifford Pinchot National Forest.
-From here the river flows in a southwesterly direction and takes on the waters of several important headwater tributaries such as Walupt Creek.
+The main stem begins in Lewis County in a high, glacial valley to the north of Snowgrass Flats in the Goat Rocks Wilderness, located on the Gifford Pinchot National Forest.
+From here the river flows in a looped, southwesterly direction into Skamania County and takes on the waters of several important headwater tributaries such as Walupt Creek.

 About 40 mi from its mouth, the Cispus River receives Muddy Fork from the left.
 Muddy Fork starts 7 mi from this junction, at Mount Adams' Lava Glacier and is named for the glacial debris and silt in the water which give the river a muddy appearance.
 The Cispus River flows through a heavily forested valley, much of the forest regrown after the Cispus Burn, which occurred the first decade of the 20th century and consumed most of the lower drainage.

 The rushing Canyon Creek enters the river originating high on the slopes of Mount Adams.
 A few miles down the North Fork Cispus enters the main branch about 20 mi from its start.
 From here on, the Cispus River flows westerly, passing campgrounds and trails in the Gifford Pinchot National Forest.
 Two tributaries, Yellowjacket and McCoy Creeks, flow into the river from the south about midway though its course.
 Beyond here, the river passes beneath Tower Rock, a prominent quartz diorite monolith on the south side of the river.
 Soon after this the river leaves the Gifford Pinchot National Forest and enters the Weyerhaeuser Cowlitz Tree Farm.
-The Cispus River ends its course entering the Cowlitz River at Lake Scanewa, just upstream from Cowlitz Falls and Riffe Lake.
+The Cispus River ends its course entering the Cowlitz River at Lake Scanewa, just upstream from Cowlitz Falls and Riffe Lake near the flooded town of Kosmos.

+Ecology and environment

+The watershed is populated by hundreds of trees known as "basket trees", where the bark was used by indigenous people to create a variety of containers.
+Near Randle, the Cispus watershed contains old-growth Douglas fir forests, hosting trees up to 600-years old.
+Other timber species include alder, cedar, hemlock, and maple.

 There is a stream flow monitoring station on the river which sends its data live to the United States Geological Survey (USGS).
-Whitewater rafting also takes place on the Cispus River.